dgaydukov/cert-aws/sa/files/sa.md

 ```
 TCP pass through (you can configure elb not to terminate ssl traffic):
 * ALB can use only HTTPS listener which terminate ssl traffic using custom certificate and pass http traffic further
 * NLB can use TCP/443 listener.
-In this case NLB won't terminate ssl connection but will just pass traffic further (no need to provide server cert)
+In this case NLB won't terminate ssl connection but will just pass traffic further (no need to provide server cert, just configure TCP listener for 443)
-Keep in mind that by using nlb you can't use: warmup, sticky sessions, path-based routing
-Yet you can use TLS with nlb in this case you have to provide server cert and your nlb would terminate ssl
+Yet you can use TLS with nlb in this case you have to provide server cert and your nlb would terminate ssl.
+Keep in mind that by using nlb you can't use: warmup, sticky sessions, path-based routing.
 * classic load balancer can pass through https traffic
 Get client IP address:
 * by default ec2 would see IP address of elb, not of original user (`ServletRequest.getRemoteAddr` which return `RemoteAddr` from request)
 * for the above reason `iptables` for filtering won't work, cause they always will get one IP - of elb
 * alb: use `X-Forward-For` header to get original IP address of user
-* nlb: use proxy protocol v1 (works only on level 4) - helps identify IP of client (plz note since nlb is level 4, there is no `X-Forward-For` in request, so using proxy protocol is the ony way to get client IP)
+* nlb: use proxy protocol (works only on level 4) - helps identify IP of client (plz note since nlb is level 4, there is no `X-Forward-For` in request, so using proxy protocol is the ony way to get client IP)
 Proxy protocol adds additional information to each request with client info (ip, host, port)
 If you want to terminate ssl on elb use ALB + HTTPS listener, if you want to terminate ssl on your ec2 use NLB + TCP listener
 You can enable proxy protocol for classic LB with: